vagusX/autocomplete.js/README.md

 ### State

-The Autocomplete.js state drives the behavior.
+The Autocomplete.js state drives the behavior of the experience.
 It can be initially set with [`initialState`](#initial-state) and it's is passed to all templates.
+Each state has a setter that can be used in the lifecycle of Autocomplete.js.

 #### `query`